jpulse-net/jpulse-framework/docs/dev/work-items.md

 - objective: make it easy for site developers to create their own MVC with custom collection
 - status: 🕑 PENDING
 - type: Feature
-- objective: paged queries that do not miss or duplicate docs between calls
+- objective: better onboarding, teaching developers how to create a full MVC trio.

 ### W-0: view: page headers with anchor links for copy & paste
 - status: 🕑 PENDING